 Here are three concrete, actionable steps you can take in order to network effectively, reduce the length of your job search, and find out about exciting hidden career opportunities.

-1. Reconnect with People from your Past
+1. Reconnect With People From Your Past

 Your former colleagues or your old boss who moved to a new company, your college professors, and even your friend’s cousin working at a firm in your industry – these are all people who may have valuable information about hidden jobs.
 The easiest way to start accessing the hidden job market is simply getting in touch with people you already know.
-So email peers and mentors you’ve fallen out of touch with, ask them for coffee or a phone call, and start reconnecting.
+So email peers and mentors you’ve fallen out of touch with, ask them for coffee or a phone call and start reconnecting.

 As you rekindle these relationships, though, don’t be transactional.
 You should be connecting with individuals you genuinely want to talk to, not people you simply hope will point you to a new job.
 If you are only contacting someone because you want something from them, they’ll know it – and the whole interaction will feel sour.

 Once you are having coffee and catching up, use the art of the indirect ask.
 Don’t demand to know whether there are any job openings at their company.
 This puts your contact on the spot and can make them feel uncomfortable; plus, it’s more likely than not that they won’t know of any specific openings.
 Instead, approach your job search as a challenge to tackle together by asking for their guidance – for example, by saying something like “I’m considering switching companies.
 I wonder if you have any advice on where I should look or whom I could talk to about opportunities in our industry.”
-This puts the person on the other end into problem-solving mode, and lets them determine the best way they can help you out – whether it’s through an introduction, an insider tip, or information about a job opening.
+This puts the person on the other end into problem-solving mode and lets them determine the best way they can help you out – whether it’s through an introduction, an insider tip, or information about a job opening.
 Ultimately, this approach will save a lot of time in your job search.

 2. Network Strategically

 What if you’re looking to make new contacts?
-Many jobseekers think “networking” means “going to a networking event.”
-There, they typically mill around with other people looking for jobs, talking to each other or vying for the attention of a few employers or recruiters in attendance.
+Many job seekers think “networking” means “going to a networking event.”
+There, they typically mill around with other people looking for jobs, talking to each other, or vying for the attention of a few employers or recruiters in attendance.
 This is fairly unlikely to yield any results.

-Instead, work to identify the hidden opportunities.
+Instead, work to identify the hidden job market.
 And who will know about hidden job opportunities that aren’t advertised to the general public?
 People who are already employed.
 Thus, your goal should be meeting professionals in your industry, in environments where they are naturally going.
 Some examples of good places to make new connections: industry conferences, trade shows, and professional development seminars.

 3. Set Specific Goals